april-knights/Government/Legislation/Mediation Act.md

 10. The Lead Mediator can decide that mediation is not the best course of action.
 In this case, the Lead and any supporting mediators are to report back to the Upper Council with any recommendations on consequences or next steps (see A4, SII: Unsuccessful Mediation).
 11. With consultation from the Upper Council, the Moderation Committee can decide whether it is purposeful to share the outcome of the mediation in a public way.
 12. The Moderation Committee may decide to remove observation (see A3, SII, b) or support person (see A3, SII, a) privileges if they negatively impact on proceedings.
+13. Moderation Committee Members must maintain the confidentiality of the mediation process as much as possible.
+If confidentiality must be breached, Moderation Committee Members must provide justification and notice to all mediation participants.

 Any decisions that need to be made outside of the above responsibilities should be made with consultation from impartial Moderation Committee members or impartial Upper Council Members.